jpsca/jx/docs/content/assets.md

 ## The `assets` Global

-When you render a component, jx provides an `assets` global object with methods to collect and render assets.
+When you render a component, Jx provides an `assets` global object with methods to collect and render assets.

 ### `assets.render()`